MaNaGuz/udp_ios_python/README.md

-# start.gg Player Dashboard
+# Python - iOS UDP simple sample

 ## Target:

-To create an application that shows users the some of their stats in start.gg
+To create a simple application that communicates iOS and Python using UDP protocol

 ## Usage:

-### Prerequisites
-get your user token using this guide https://developer.start.gg/docs/authentication

 ### Build and Run:

 ```
-bash scripts/build_and_start.sh <port> <token>
+bash scripts/build_and_start.sh <port>
 ```

 ### Build: